 He added “2019 was a great year for Selby as the town came together to celebrate 950 years since the founding of Selby Abbey.
 Stories were told; the heritage of the town and its people were brought to life – and the virtual exhibition is a fantastic and fitting legacy.”
 Visit the website for the Selby Treasures Online Exhibition.

-The project has been made possible thanks to money raised by National Lottery players as the National Lottery Heritage Fund has awarded funding to Selby District Council to deliver a programme of arts and heritage events to celebrate the 950th anniversary of the founding of Selby Abbey.
+This project has been made possible thanks to money raised by National Lottery players, as the National Lottery Heritage Fund has awarded funding to Selby District Council to deliver a programme of arts and heritage events celebrating 950 years since the founding of Selby Abbey.

 The National Lottery Heritage Fund

 Using money raised by the National Lottery, we Inspire, lead and resource the UK’s heritage to create positive and lasting change for people and communities, now and in the future. www.heritagefund.org.uk.
 Follow @HeritageFundUK on Twitter, Facebook and Instagram and use #NationalLotteryHeritageFund